Integer decomposition property of polytopes: Introduction

 We believe the answer is yes, but do not have a proof.
 We intend to address this question in future research.

-\textbf{Organization:} In Section 2, we give the preliminary details about fans and lattice polytopes.
+This paper is organized as follows.
+In Section 2, we give the preliminary details about fans and lattice polytopes.
 We also recall the classification of smooth complete fans in $\mathbb{R}^n$ with $n+3$ rays.
 We prove the Theorem \ref{IDPtheorem} in Section 3.